Just released: How to raise venture capital in 2023

 1. Physical Damage

 Bodily injury and property damage: concerns for almost any business.
 As employees interact with customers, vendors, and bystanders, there’s always a potential for physical damage caused by the company.
 A salesperson who spills coffee on someone or damages expensive gear while visiting a vendor or client.
 An office visitor who slips and falls on the wet kitchen floor.
-An employee who accidentally starts a fire or otherwise damages rented office space…the list goes on.
+An employee who accidentally starts a fire or otherwise damages rented office space…the list of liabilities goes on.

 A general liability insurance policy covers claims for physical damage like these slips and trips.
 But it extends beyond basic “slip and fall” scenarios to include one key coverage as well: products liability.